cbfacademy/node-assessment/README.md

 1. Add a `<title>` tag that includes your name e.g. Welcome to `Monica's` Todo List API

+1. Include the table of endpoints below in your homepage (index.html) as a description of what your API does.

 1. Add the functionality for all the endpoints described below:

 | Method | URL | Description | Example URL | Request Body | Status Code | Response Body |